nholaday/nhgit/Django_Udemy/Django_Stuff/django_notes.md

         #or# exclude = ["field1", "field2"]
 Then in views.py just use modelinstance.save() to save the form data *How do you make imported ModelForms look nice?*
+To modify singular fields/widgets ModelForms, configure the widgets variable under the Meta class
+        widgets = {
+            # this class referring to a css class to apply to the widget
+            'field1':TextInput(attrs={'class':'textinputclass'}),
+            # can apply multiple classes separated by spaces
+            'field2':Textarea(attrs={'class':'class1 class2'})
+        }

 11. Passwords
 11a.
 Add 2 apps to INSTALLED_APPS list in settings.py